 While aesthetics, functionality, and convenience are great, you must consider the energy performance of these doors.

 It is important to ensure that your patio door conserves heat energy or low temperature circulation within your home.
-Doors and windows account for as much as 25 percent of a house’s total heat loss, and you can reduce this when you invest in an energy efficient patio door.
+Doors and windows account for as much as 25% of a house’s total heat loss, and you can reduce this when you invest in an energy efficient patio door.

 Other reasons to buy these energy efficient doors include: